mynameiscuining/spring-cloud/README.md

 Zuul is a JVM-based router and server-side load balancer from Netflix;

 The default Hystrix isolation pattern (ExecutionIsolationStrategy) for all
-routes is SEMAPHORE.zuul.ribbonIsolationStrategy can be changed to THREAD
+routes is SEMAPHORE.  zuul.ribbonIsolationStrategy can be changed to THREAD
 if that isolation pattern is preferred.